Yvancg/validators/README.md

 Each page loads its respective module and allows interactive validation.

+## Install

+npm i @yvancg/validators  # or per-module packages when published

+## API Guarantees

+- No eval or dynamic code.
+- Regexes fuzz-tested for catastrophic backtracking.

 ## Design Principles

 1. **Safety first:** Reject malformed or ambiguous inputs by default.